1897 VFL finals series: Premiership finals teams

-These are the finals teams for the top two teams in the round-robin series; and, rather than being "Grand Finalists" (because there was no Grand Final match in 1897), they played to decide the premiership.
-The players that are listed are players used in any one of the three round-robin finals played.
+These are the finals teams for the top two teams in the round-robin series; and, rather than being "Grand Finalists" (because there was no Grand Final match in 1897), the players that are listed are players used in any one of the three round-robin finals played.

 Essendon

-The players listed below are in no particular order, however the captain and vice-captain appear first.
+The players listed below are in no particular order; however, the captain and vice-captain appear first.

 Geelong

-The players listed below are in no particular order, however the captain appears first.
+The players listed below are in no particular order; however, the captain appears first.